strangebuzz/phpquiz/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

-* Add the next and prev quiz fields
 * Add a third question
-* Handle the last question case
-* Add readme.md
+* Add a clean readme.md for contributors
 * Put the carbon image as the social image in the show page
+* Handle the selected menu item

 @Bugs